Iroise

 About Iroise

-Iroise Marine Natural Park protects approximately 3,550 square kilometers of Atlantic waters off the western tip of Brittany, encompassing the islands of Ouessant, Molène, and Sein along with some of the most dynamic marine environments in European seas.
-Created in 2007, it was the first marine natural park established in France and covers waters renowned for their extreme tidal currents, rich biodiversity, and spectacular underwater landscapes.
-The park lies at the meeting point of the English Channel and the Atlantic Ocean, creating conditions of exceptional biological productivity fueled by powerful hydrodynamic forces.
+Iroise Marine Natural Park protects approximately 3,500 square kilometres of Atlantic waters off the western tip of Brittany, encompassing the islands of Ouessant, Molène, and Sein along with some of the most dynamic marine environments in European seas.
+[1] Created on 28 September 2007, it was the first marine natural park established in France under the 2006 marine strategy legislation and covers waters renowned for their extreme tidal currents, rich biodiversity, and spectacular underwater landscapes.
+[1] The park lies at the meeting point of the English Channel and the Atlantic Ocean, creating conditions of exceptional biological productivity fueled by powerful hydrodynamic forces.
+The Iroise islands (Ouessant, Molène archipelago, and Sein) have been designated a UNESCO Biosphere Reserve since 1988.
+[2]

 Wildlife Ecosystems

-The park waters support one of Europe's largest grey seal colonies in the Molène archipelago, alongside a resident population of bottlenose dolphins in the Iroise Sea.
-Harbour porpoises are common throughout the park, and large cetaceans including minke whales, fin whales, and occasionally humpback whales pass through seasonally.
-The islands host important seabird colonies including storm petrels, razorbills, guillemots, and puffins on Ouessant.
+The park waters support the southernmost breeding colony of grey seals in the eastern Atlantic in the Molène archipelago, with 120 to 200 individuals depending on the season and 235 counted in 2023, representing the largest grey seal colony in France.
+[1] A resident population of bottlenose dolphins inhabits the Iroise Sea, and harbour porpoises are common throughout the park.
+Large cetaceans including minke whales, fin whales, and occasionally humpback whales pass through seasonally.
+The islands host important seabird colonies including storm petrels — approximately 80% of France's storm petrel population nests on the Iroise islands — alongside razorbills, guillemots, and puffins on Ouessant.
 The kelp forests shelter an exceptionally rich fish fauna including pollack, bass, and numerous wrasse species, while the seafloor communities include diverse sponges, anemones, and soft corals.

 Flora Ecosystems

 The park is distinguished by one of the largest and healthiest kelp forests in Europe, dominated by Laminaria hyperborea and Laminaria digitata that form dense underwater canopies supporting hundreds of associated species.
+[1] Over 300 species of marine algae have been recorded in the Iroise Sea.
 These kelp forests were historically harvested for iodine and fertilizer, and sustainable harvesting continues under park regulation.
 Maerl beds of calcified red algae create biogenic reefs of extraordinary biodiversity on the seafloor.
 Rocky reef surfaces support rich communities of red, brown, and green algae stratified by depth and exposure.
 The seabed also includes Zostera seagrass beds in sheltered areas.

 Geology